Quodlibet (journal)

 Quodlibet: online journal of Christian theology and philosophy is a peer-reviewed academic journal of philosophy.
 It deals with issues that present a common ground between philosophy and theology.
 The journal covers all areas of theology and philosophy with particular attention for Christianity, though not excluding contributions from other perspectives.
+For example, the September 1999 issue included an article on the impact of quantum physics on theological dialogue.

-Both articles and book reviews are published.
+Both articles and book reviews have been published.

 This online journal may no longer exist.
-For over a year, it had been on "haitus," not accepting articles for publication.
+For over a year, it had been on "hiatus," not accepting articles for publication.
 As of December 2019 its official link no longer works.